-JOHN SOUMILAS concentrates his practice in consumer protection law, including fair credit reporting, fair debt collection, and consumer class actions.
-John litigates individual and class action cases primarily in federal court on behalf of victims of identity theft, persons defamed and otherwise harmed by credit errors, individuals harassed and deceived by debt collectors, and many others who are subjected to fraudulent or unfair trade practices.
+JOHN SOUMILAS is a no-nonsense litigator and one of the firm’s shareholders.
+He concentrates his practice in consumer class actions and other complex litigation matters.
+For over 17 years, John has litigated primarily in federal court on behalf of victims of identity theft, persons defamed and otherwise harmed by credit and background screening errors, individuals harassed and deceived by collectors and other businesses, as well as consumers who are subjected to unwelcome invasions of their privacy, fraud, overcharging, and other unfair trade practices.

 - Adams v.
 LexisNexis Risk & Info.
 Analytics Group, Inc., 2010 WL 1931135 (D.N.J.
-May 12, 2010) (first court to find that consumers may sue under FRCA over information in specialty Accurint report used by debt collectors)
+May 12, 2010) (first court to find that consumers may sue under FRCA over information in specialty Accurint report used by debt collectors); and

 - Shames-Yeakel v.
 Citizens Financial Bank, 677 F. Supp.
 2d 994 (N.D.
 Ill.
 2009) (first court to rule that consumer may proceed to jury trial on claim that bank breached its duty to sufficiently secure its online banking system).